 Minimum Full-Time vs. Part-time Course Loads:

 - As an international student you must enroll as a full-time student during every semester to maintain eligibility to work off-campus or for the post-graduate work permit program.
-Please contact your Student Engagement Officer or Academic Advisor if you need support to enroll as a full-time student.
+Please contact your Academic Advisor if you need support to enroll as a full-time student.

 If you are registering in online courses: